For a place with so much history and beauty, it’s funny that what DeLeon Springs State Park is best known for is pancakes.

 European settlers came in the 1820s to build a plantation that produced cotton, corn, rice and eventually sugar cane.
 This park has a visitor center that does a good job telling the story of this era, with attention to the labor that made it possible – about 250 slaves.

 One powerful flyer in the museum describes the 1855 records of the plantation that list all the possessions – Peter, valued at $600, Anna ($800) along with Zack the mule ($125.)
-While it is shocking enough to see people listed along mahogany tables and mules, the museum points out the saddest item listed: “Blind Sarah: Worthless.”
+While it is shocking enough to see people listed along mahogany tables and mules, the museum includes the saddest item ever: “Blind Sarah: Worthless.”

 The plantation figured in the Second Seminole War, during which one of its owners was killed by Seminoles and the plantation was burned, and in the Civil War, during which the rebuilt plantation was again sacked.